opetitprestataire/label-studio/docs/source/guide/script_examples.md

 You can manually [pause an annotator](quality#Pause-an-annotator) to prevent stop them from completing tasks and revoke their project access.

-This script automatically pauses an annotator who breaks any of the following rules:
+This script automatically pauses an annotator who breaks any of the following rules and customizes the message that appears:

 * Too many duplicate values `timesInARow(3)`:

     Checks if the last three submitted annotations in the `TextArea` field (`comment`) all have the same value.
-If they do, it returns a warning message.
+If they do, it returns a custom warning message.

     ![Screenshot of warning](/images/project/scripts_pause1.png)

 * Too many similar values `tooSimilar()`:

     For the `Choices` options (`sentiment`), it computes a deviation over the past values.
-If the deviation is below a threshold (meaning the values are too uniform/similar), it returns a warning.
+If the deviation is below a threshold (meaning the values are too uniform/similar), it returns a custom warning message.

     ![Screenshot of warning](/images/project/scripts_pause2.png)

 * Too many submissions over a period of time `tooFast()`:

     Monitors the overall speed of annotations.
 It checks if, for example, 20 annotations were submitted in less than 10 minutes.
-If so, a warning appears.
+If so, a custom warning appears.

     ![Screenshot of warning](/images/project/scripts_pause3.png)